Manage machine catalogs

 - A catalog folder can contain catalogs and subfolders.

-- All nodes in Full Configuration (such as the Machine Catalogs and the Applications nodes) share a folder tree in the backend.
+- All nodes in Studio (such as the Machine Catalogs and the Applications nodes) share a folder tree in the backend.
 To avoid name conflicts with other nodes when renaming or moving folders, we recommend you give different names to first-level folders in different nodes.

 To create a catalog folder, follow these steps:

-- From Manage > Full Configuration, select Machine Catalogs in the left pane.
+- From Studio, select Machine Catalogs in the left pane.

 - In the folder hierarchy, select a folder and then select Create Folder in the Action bar.